emrichmp/google-keep-clone/dev_checklist.md

 [] - Figure out spacing of the top navbar
 [] - Figure out how to build notes
 [] - Build backend???
+[] - Figure out how to change state when clicking the form so that it expands

 # Plan
 [] - NavBar